ceejbot/where-the-js-runs/outline.md

 The downside is that if you want to write Javascript to control an Arduino, you need a host computer to run node.
 You're tethered.
 For lots of applications this is fine, but sometimes you want to be mobile.
 Say, you're building something you're going to attach to a cat collar.
 Before long you'll be writing C++ for your Arduino.

 Once you're untethered there are all kinds of tiny variations on the Arduino you can use.
 They're small enough to tuck into out of the way places or be carried around by a grumpy cat.
 The one I'm using for my project is called the Teensy.
-There are some even smaller than this.
-The downside is that the smaller they get, the harder to use they become.
-Less memory, for instance.
+I'm writing C++ to control a GPS logger and a Bluetooth module, because I need my cat tracker to be mobile.

 Let's suppose we want some more memory.
 Let's move up a notch to the other computer making this possible.